YoavDn/canvas-party/canvas-party-docs/docs/guide/getting-started.md

 # Getting started

 ::: warning
 cavnasParty is currently in alpha status.
-It is already suitable for out-of-the-box documentation use, but the config and theming API may still change between minor releases.
+It is already suitable for out-of-the-box documentation use, but the API may still change between minor releases.
 :::

 ## Installstion

-if you want to use **CanvasParty** with a JavaScript framework see the [frameworks](/guide/using-react) section
+If you want to use **CanvasParty** with a JavaScript framework see the [frameworks](/guide/using-react) section

 With npm: